IFSCA's Captive Framework: Structure and Regulatory Basis

 The arm's length standard for captive premiums is methodologically complex.
 Actuarial analysis supporting the captive premium calculation, benchmarking against commercial market rates for equivalent covers, and documentation of the captive's actual loss experience versus the premium collected are all required to support an arm's length position.
 Companies that have formed GIFT City captives without detailed actuarial work supporting premium adequacy face deductibility risk on tax assessment.

-For the GIFT City captive itself, operations within the IFSC are eligible for the tax concessions available to IFSC entities under Section 80LA of the Income Tax Act, which provides a 100% deduction of income from IFSC activities for the first five years and 50% deduction for the subsequent five years.
-This provision makes the captive's retained earnings subject to effectively zero Indian tax during the initial decade of operation, a significant advantage over both Indian onshore retention vehicles and offshore captive structures (which may face withholding tax on dividend repatriation).
+For the GIFT City captive itself, operations within the IFSC are eligible for the tax concessions available to IFSC entities under Section 80LA of the Income Tax Act, which provides a 100% deduction of eligible IFSC-unit income for any ten consecutive assessment years out of fifteen, with the fifteen-year block running from the year the unit obtains its IFSCA registration.
+This lets the captive elect its highest-income decade for the full deduction and subject those retained earnings to effectively zero Indian tax, a significant advantage over both Indian onshore retention vehicles and offshore captive structures (which may face withholding tax on dividend repatriation).

 The combination of operating-entity deductibility (at arm's length premium) and captive-level tax concession under Section 80LA creates a genuinely favourable tax position for groups that structure the arrangement correctly.
 However, this tax position requires careful documentation, actuarial support, and transfer pricing compliance work that adds approximately INR 50-80 lakh annually in professional fees for well-structured captives, a cost that is material for smaller captives and easily absorbed for large industrial group captives with substantial premium volumes.